Bouhbouh/Tetrakaideca/README.md

+# Tetrakaideca

+- Partner : Jardin des Plantes de Nantes

+- Students :
+    - Simon Bessenay
+    - Guillaume Potier
+    - Tiphaine Besnard
+    - Marion Dallibert
+    - Bastien Dauve
+    - Theo Denechere

+- Input technology : Leap Motion controller

+- Output technology : Mobile devices

 # Rubia - iCreate project

 ## Introduction

 The goal of this project is to create a structure with a technological activity that shows the internationalization of the Botanical Garden of Nantes, and that uses a Leap Motion controller as an input and mobile devices as outputs.
-Our team is **Tetrakaideca**, and we decided to name our creation **Rubia**.
+We decided to name our creation **Rubia**.

+We propose an introduction video to the user as well as two activites to receive and send seeds all over the world with the interaction of the Leap Motion controller.

-## Tetrakaideca - the team
+## The team

 #### École Polytechnique de l'Université de Nantes
 Simon Bessenay, Guillaume Potier, Tiphaine Besnard